Quantum KdV hierarchy and quasimodular forms: Introduction

-The motivation of the present work stems from the construction by Buryak and Rossi~\cite{BuryakRossi2} of a deformation $G_k^{\sf KdV}(\epsilon)$ of the operators $G_k^{\sf Hopf}$, depending (polynomially) on an additional parameter~$\epsilon$ and satisfying $G_k^{\sf KdV}(0)=G_k^{\sf Hopf}$.
-These are the operators of the \emph{quantum Korteweg--de Vries} (KdV) hierarchy\footnote{The quantization is with respect to the first Poisson structure.}, as the corresponding densities (again, after properly introducing the parameter $\hbar$, see Remark~\ref{remark:normalization}) reduce in the limit $\hbar\to 0$ to the Hamiltonian densities of the classical KdV hierarchy.
-(Incidentally, the construction in op.\ cit., which we briefly review in Section~\ref{sec:BR}, is much more general, and produces a quantum integrable hierarchy attached to any Cohomological Field Theory; the KdV case corresponds to the trivial Cohomological Field Theory.)
+In the present work we study quasimodularity properties of a deformation $G_k^{\sf KdV}(\epsilon)$ (constructed by Buryak and Rossi~\cite{BuryakRossi2}) of the operators $G_k^{\sf Hopf}$, depending (polynomially) on an additional parameter~$\epsilon$ and satisfying $G_k^{\sf KdV}(0)=G_k^{\sf Hopf}$.
+These are the Hamiltonian operators of the \emph{quantum Korteweg--de Vries} (KdV) hierarchy\footnote{The quantization is with respect to the first Poisson structure, cf.~\cite{BuryakRossi2,Dubrovin}.}, as the corresponding densities (again, after properly introducing the parameter $\hbar$, see Remark~\ref{remark:normalization}) reduce in the limit $\hbar\to 0$ to the Hamiltonian densities of the classical KdV hierarchy.
+(Incidentally, the construction in op.\ cit., which we briefly review in Section~\ref{sec:BR}, is much more general, and produces a quantum integrable hierarchy attached to any Cohomological Field Theory.
+The KdV case corresponds to the trivial Cohomological Field Theory.)

-Our first goal is to study whether the quasimodularity of the Hopf hierarchy, expressed by~\eqref{eq:opqEliashberg}, survives under the deformation in~$\epsilon$ (as anticipated in~\cite{RuzzaYang}).
+Our first goal is to study whether the quasimodularity of $q$-series associated with the Hopf hierarchy, expressed by~\eqref{eq:opqEliashberg}, survives under the deformation in~$\epsilon$ (as anticipated in~\cite{RuzzaYang}).
 We answer this in the affirmative (Theorem~\ref{thm:KdV}), by providing a general criterion for quasimodularity (Theorem~\ref{thm:main}).
 Moreover, as a byproduct of the general criterion, we obtain a simplification of the quantum Hamiltonian operators which we expect to be useful in the study and classification of quantum integrable hierarchies of rank~$1$ \cite{BuryakDubrovinGuereRossi}.

 We now move on to a more detailed explanation of our findings.